-Study Abroad programs that are sponsored by an agency or organization (e.g., CEA, CET, ISA) that does not have a Title IV School Code.
+Study Abroad programs that are sponsored by an agency or foreign university (e.g., CEA, CET, ISA) that does not have a Title IV School Code.

-To obtain a consortium agreement, you must meet with a financial aid officer (they are not available online).
-The officer will also give you instructions for completing the form.
+To obtain a consortium agreement, you must meet with a financial aid officer (forms are not available online).

 The following programs do not qualify for a consortium agreement: